 Relations between Switzerland and Guatemala are good.
-The two countries work together in the following areas: economy, justice and security, culture exchanges and science.
+The two countries collaborate in the areas of the economy, justice and security, cultural exchanges and science.

 Key aspects of diplomatic relations

-The Swiss Embassy focuses its efforts on strengthening the justice system, combating impunity, the protection of human rights, dealing with the past, environmental protection and climate change, economic promotion and cultural exchanges.
+Switzerland and Guatemala have agreements in several areas, including trade, air transport, and promotion and protection of investments.
+The Swiss embassy in San José handles consular matters and focuses its work on strengthening the justice system, combating impunity, defending human rights, dealing with the past, environmental protection and climate change, promoting the economy and cultural exchanges.

 Cooperation in education, research and innovation

 Researchers from Guatemala can apply for grants to the State Secretariat for Education, Research and Innovation (SERI) and for Swiss Government Excellence Scholarships.

 The FDFA is committed to fighting impunity and corruption in Guatemala.
 Switzerland has therefore been supporting the International Commission against Impunity in Guatemala (CICIG) since 2007 and will continue to do so until its mandate expires in September 2019.
 Switzerland also supports Guatemala's reconciliation process and promotes peace, women's rights, freedom of expression, press freedom and ethnic diversity.
 The FDFA has supported and implemented a range of training initiatives and exhibitions focusing on these issues.

 Central America is a priority region for Swiss development cooperation.
 In 2018, the Swiss Agency for Development and Cooperation (SDC) provided about CHF 40 million for projects in Central America.
 The SDC focuses its activities mainly on Nicaragua and Honduras.
 However, projects with a regional approach also benefit Guatemala, for example prevention and management of natural disasters, to which the region is prone.